Space Oddity: Music videos

-On 6 February 1969, a clip of the first version of "Space Oddity" for Love You till Tuesday was filmed at Clarence Studios.
-Bowie plays both the tee-shirt-wearing Ground Control character and Major Tom; he wears a silver suit, a blue visor and breast plate.
-Final touches were made the following day.
+Multiple music videos for "Space Oddity" exist.
+The first, for the Love You till Tuesday version of the song, was filmed at Clarence Studios from 6–7 February 1969.
+In it, Bowie plays both the tee-shirt-wearing Ground Control character and Major Tom, who wears a silver suit, a blue visor and a breast plate.
 RCA used this clip to promote the September 1975 UK single reissue.

-To promote RCA's December 1972 US reissue of "Space Oddity", a new promotional video was created at RCA's New York studios by photographer Mick Rock; Bowie, who was tired and wore little makeup, mimes to the song with a guitar.
+To promote the December 1972 US reissue, a new promotional video was created at RCA's New York studios by the photographer Mick Rock.
+In this video, Bowie mimes to the song with a guitar.
 Bowie later said:

 I really hadn't much clue why we were doing this, as I had moved on in my mind from the song, but I suppose the record company were re-releasing it again or something like that.
 Anyway, I know I was disinterested in the proceedings and it shows in my performance.
-Mick's video is good, though."
+Mick's video is good, though.

-A promotional video for the 1979 version was debuted in the UK on 31 December 1979 on the Will Kenny Everett Ever Make It to 1980?
+Another video, for the 1979 version, debuted in the UK in December 1979 on the Will Kenny Everett Ever Make It to 1980?
 Show, and in the US on Dick Clark's Salute to the Seventies.
-A fourth video, which was directed by Tim Pope and combines footage from Bowie's 50th birthday concert in Madison Square Garden with backdrop footage choreographer Édouard Lock filmed for the Sound+Vision Tour (1990), was created for the 2019 remix of the song to promote the box set Conversation Piece.
-The video was premiered at the Kennedy Space Center and in Times Square on 20 July, and uploaded to YouTube hours later.
+A fourth video, directed by Tim Pope, was created for the 2019 remix of the song to promote the box set Conversation Piece.
+It combines footage from Bowie's 50th birthday concert at Madison Square Garden with backdrop footage the choreographer Édouard Lock filmed for the 1990 Sound+Vision Tour.
+The video premiered at the Kennedy Space Center in Florida and at Times Square in New York City on 20 July, and uploaded to YouTube hours later.